-Reaching Thurlestone hotel in south Devon is like going down Alice in Wonderland’s rabbit hole.
-You plunge off the main road along one of those high-hedged, single-track lanes which Devon specialises in and can do nothing but blindly follow its winding path (praying not to meet any oncoming tractors) until, half an hour later, you pop up into the open air once again and think: ‘Where on earth am I?’
+Getting to Thurlestone hotel Devon is like going down Alice in Wonderland’s rabbit hole.
+You follow one of those high-hedged, single-track south Devon lanes, praying not to meet any oncoming tractors, until, half an hour later, you pop up into the open air once again and think: ‘Where on earth am I?’

 That’s not to say it’s dull: there’s an excellent contemporary restaurant, a stunning outdoor art deco pool as well as an indoor pool plus spa, a golf course, tennis courts and excellent children’s play facilities (multi-generational holidays are popular here) so you won’t be short of things to do.
 However the point is you won’t be made to feel bad if you don’t feel like doing anything at all but curl up with a book or just enjoy the views.

 I’ve reviewed some other great hotels with swimming pools – check out these reviews below

 As you’d expect from a hotel on the clifftops, the views are a big draw here and within seconds of entering my large, third-floor bedroom, I was outside on my balcony and drinking up as much of south Devon as I could.

 Once I could tear myself away from the views which stretched all the way along the south Devon coast in the glorious sunshine, I explored the rest of the bedroom with had a separate lounge and large, modern bathroom.

 The sun obligingly came out and prompted the taking of dozens of photos (none of which do the view justice) and it was only when it disappeared behind a cloud that I could tear myself away to the spa.